potsky/laravel-localization-helpers/README.md

 - test coverage
 - facade to let you use localization helpers in your code (translations, find missing translations, etc...)

+### v1.3.3

+- End of life.
+Version 1.x is no more supported and no longer works.
+Please use the correct version according to your laravel version.

 ### v1.3.2

 - fix incompatibility with Laravel 5.2 ([#16](https://github.com/potsky/laravel-localization-helpers/issues/16))